 This prospectus contains "forward-looking statements," all of which are subject to risks and uncertainties.
 Forward-looking statements give our current expectations or forecasts of future events.
 You can identify these statements by the fact that they do not relate strictly to historical or current facts.
 You can find many (but not all) of these statements by the use of words such as "approximates," "believes," "hopes," "expects," "anticipates," "estimates," "projects," "intends," "plans," "will," "would," "should," "could," "may" or other similar expressions in this prospectus.
 These statements are likely to address our growth strategy, financial results and product and development programs.
 You must carefully consider any such statements and should understand that many factors could cause actual results to differ from our forward-looking statements.
-These factors may include inaccurate assumptions and a broad variety of other risks and uncertainties, including some that are known and some that are not limited to:
+These factors may include inaccurate assumptions and a broad variety of other risks and uncertainties, including some that are known and some that are not.
+No forward-looking statement can be guaranteed and actual future results may vary materially.
+Factors that could cause actual results to differ from those discussed in the forward-looking statements include, but are not limited to:

-- future financial and operating results, including revenue, income, expenditures, cash balances and other financial items; - our ability to execute our growth, and expansion, including our ability to meet our goals; - current and future economic and political conditions: - our capital requirements and our ability to raise any additional financing which we may require; - our ability to attract and maintain clients, further enhance our brand recognition; and - our ability to hire and retain qualified management personnel and key employees in order to enable us to develop our business; - trends and competition in the Chinese oil and energy industry; and - other assumptions described in this prospectus underlying or relating to any forward-looking statements.
+- future financial and operating results, including revenue, income, expenditures, cash balances and other financial items; - our ability to execute our growth, and expansion, including our ability to meet our goals; - current and future economic and political conditions; - our capital requirements and our ability to raise any additional financing which we may require; - our ability to attract and maintain clients, further enhance our brand recognition; and - our ability to hire and retain qualified management personnel and key employees in order to enable us to develop our business; - trends and competition in the Chinese oil and energy industry; and - other assumptions described in this prospectus underlying or relating to any forward-looking statements.